ktechmidas/pmcf/doc/source/user/schema/instance.rst

 :args:
         A dictionary of arguments to be passed to the provisioner.
 The

-PuppetProvisioner has the following mandatory fields:
+The args dict for PuppetProvisioner has the following mandatory fields:

 :bucket:
         S3 bucket to download artifacts from.